the mountains of Great Basin

 Where to Stay in Death Valley National Park

-Although Furnace Creek Campground is open year round, keep in mind the temperatures if you are tent camping.
-It takes a while for the desert to cool down at night.
-They don’t call it Furnace Creek for nothing.
+For those who prefer to sleep under the stars, Death Valley National Park has twelve campgrounds in the park.
+Furnace Creek Campground is the best bet because it’s open year round.
+Just keep in mind that if you are tent camping, it takes a while for the desert to cool down at night.

 How Much Time Do You Need in Death Valley National Park?